hoavu-cs/aku-chess-engine/README.md

 To build, simply call "make aku" from "src" and make sure "bin/aku" folder exists.
 This is a fun side project so any suggestion is welcome.
 It should compile on Windows, Linux, and MacOS.

-So far, I have nothing really major to report but some cute ideas that work:
-- I use Misra-Gries to keep track of frequent pairs of moves (at (ply, ply - 1) and (ply, ply - 2)) that caused beta cut-offf to have a more efficient counter-move and follow-up heuristics (~ 45 elo).
+So far, I have nothing really major to report but there are some cute ideas that worked out well.
+I use Misra-Gries to keep track of frequent pairs of moves (at (ply, ply - 1) and (ply, ply - 2)) that caused beta cut-offf to have a more efficient counter-move and follow-up heuristics (~ 45 elo).
 This heavy-hitter data structure will also allow us to scale to triples, quadruples, etc in the future.
 Note that Misra-Gries is used purely to save memory instead of using a hash table of size 64^4.

+I'm trying out several sampling strategies.

 Misc:
 - The engine has its NNUE inference for the vanilla NNUE (768 -> 1024)x2 -> output architecture.
 The model was trained using the Bullet library and some Stockfish/Leela's binpacks.
 If you're not happy about this, this engine's main purpose isn't to play in tournaments (although I'm not against it either).